AngusMcLure/FSANZ-ANU-Foodborne-Illness-Costing/InfoText.md

 ## Inflation adjustment

 All costs (across tabs `Cost Summaries`, `Cost Comparisons`, and `Outbreak`) can be adjusted for inflation by selecting the quarter from below.
-Inflation adjustment uses `WHAT KIND OF CPI???` quarterly CPI rates published by the ABS to adjust both costs estimates and 90% uncertainty intervals.
+Inflation adjustment uses quarterly overall CPI rates published by the ABS to adjust costs estimates and 90% uncertainty intervals.
 This does **not** update any of the underlying data listed above or the burden estimate and does **not** adjust for population growth.